Language can be sexist, and other interesting points of view

 Brand voice is not bullshit

 Unsurprisingly, his conclusion was, “No.” Tone of voice is an essential part of creating a consistent brand across all marketing materials and channels.
-If you don’t think about it then you’re likely to end up either with some wishy-washy copy that doesn’t really stand for anything, or you’ll end up defaulting to a popular trend, like the warm and fuzzy Innocent Smoothies tone.
+If you don’t think about it then you’re likely to end up either with some wishy-washy business writing that doesn’t really stand for anything, or you’ll end up defaulting to a popular trend, like the warm and fuzzy Innocent Smoothies tone.

 There’s an art to writing a strapline